-The sinuses are air-filled spaces within the bones of your face, around your nose.
+Your sinuses are connected to the inside of your nose.
 They are lined with cells that produce mucus and this is called the mucous membrane.
 It helps to keep your nose from drying out.
 Mucus also helps to trap any dirt and bacteria that you breathe in.

 You have four main pairs of sinuses, which are the:

 Sinusitis is when the lining of your sinuses becomes swollen and inflamed.
 This swelling can block your sinuses and close the openings that lead to your nose.
-This can cause air and mucus to get trapped inside your sinuses, which can cause a blocked up feeling and pain.
+This can trap air and mucus inside your sinuses, which can cause pain and a blocked up feeling.

 The main symptom of sinusitis is pain, particularly if you have acute sinusitis.
 The pain can be in different parts of your face, depending on which of your sinuses are affected.
 The main areas where you might have pain include:

-Less common symptoms of sinusitis include tiredness, a cough or sore throat, bad breath (halitosis) and a fever.
+Less common symptoms of sinusitis include tiredness, a cough or sore throat, and bad breath (halitosis).

-On very rare occasions, a sinus infection can spread to the bones of your face or your eye socket.
+Although rare, a sinus infection can potentially spread to the bones in your face or your eye socket.
 The infection can also spread to your brain and cause meningitis.

 Acute sinusitis is usually caused by an infection of the mucous membranes in your nose or upper airways, for example a cold.
 When you have a cold, your mucous membranes become swollen and this can block the openings of your sinuses.
-In some cases, mucous that builds up in your sinuses can become infected with a bacteria and cause more severe symptoms (bacterial sinusitis).
+Mucous that builds up in your sinuses can sometimes become infected with bacteria and cause more severe symptoms.
+This is called bacterial sinusitis.